Mainland China reports 573 new coronavirus cases on Feb. 29

 SHANGHAI/BEIJING (Reuters) - Mainland China reported 573 new confirmed coronavirus cases on Feb.
 29, up from 427 the previous day and the highest daily increase in a week, the country’s health authority said on Sunday.

+The new cases were concentrated in Wuhan, the city where the virus is believed to have originated.
+Wuhan identified 565 new infections on Saturday, amounting to nearly 99% of the total.

-The number of deaths stood at 35, down from 47 on the previous day, bringing the total death toll in mainland China to 2,870, the National Health Commission said.
+The number of mainland China deaths stood at 35, down from 47 on the previous day and the second lowest daily total in February.
+The total death toll in mainland China now stands at 2,870, the National Health Commission said.

-Of the deaths, 34 were in Hubei province, the epicenter of the outbreak, and the others were in neighboring Henan.
-Hubei accounted for 570 of the new cases, of which 565 were in the provincial capital of Wuhan, where the virus is believed to have originated.
+Of the deaths, 34 were in Hubei province, where Wuhan is located and the epicenter of the outbreak, with the other in neighboring Henan.
+Hubei accounted for 570 of the new cases.

-The three new cases outside Hubei is the lowest since the National Health Commission began compiling daily numbers on Jan.
+The three new cases outside Hubei are the lowest since the National Health Commission began compiling daily numbers on Jan.
 20.

+The commission also said a total of 41,625 patients had already been discharged, amounting to 52% of the total number of confirmed cases on the mainland, though officials have warned of the risks that some could again develop symptoms.

 In order to minimize the economic impact of the coronavirus, China has ordered all its regions to classify their districts into “high-risk”, “medium-risk” and “low-risk”, with the latter expected to end all traffic restrictions and allow everyone to return to work.